pulumi/docs/content/blog/multicloud-app/index.md

 started.

-For local clusters such as those that are self-managed, or provisioned by a tool like up by Docker Desktop, Pulumi can still deploy workloads to these these systems given that the [`pulumi/kubernetes`][pulumi-kubernetes] workload SDK only requires a valid `kubeconfig` file.
+For local clusters such as those that are self-managed, or provisioned by a tool like Docker Desktop, Pulumi can still deploy workloads to these these systems given that the [`pulumi/kubernetes`][pulumi-kubernetes] workload SDK only requires a valid `kubeconfig` file.
 For more information on Pulumi's Kubernetes support, check out the [Kubernetes reference page]({{< relref "/docs/reference/clouds/kubernetes" >}}).

 We will use the cloud SDKs to provision the managed Kubernetes clusters.
-Given that we're working with real code, we are afforded developer benefits such as: code linting, type checking, IDE hints and completion, and object oriented constructs such as abstractions and inheritance.
+Given that we're working with real code, we are afforded developer benefits such as: code linting, type checking, IDE hints and completion, abstractions and inheritance.

-Leveraging these development features creates the opportunity to encapsulate the finer-grained details and settings, and expose the capability to create clusters as simple as the following:
+Leveraging these development features creates the opportunity to encapsulate the finer-grained details and settings, and expose the capability to create clusters as simple as the following code:

 ![](clusters.png)